stefan11111/xserver/README.md

 ### Configuring XLibre

-To enable loading of the **proprietary Nvidia driver**, please add the following to your X configuration, e.g., `/etc/X11/xorg.conf`:
+To enable loading of the **proprietary Nvidia driver** in the XLibre Xserver up to version 25.0.0.15, please add the following to your X configuration, e.g., `/etc/X11/xorg.conf`:

 ```
 Section "ServerFlags"